alex-magter/QuickYTD/README.md

     <img src="icon.png" alt="Icon" width="200px" />
 </p>

-**QuickYTD** is an application that can be used to download YouTube videos, focussed on giving a simple and fast experience and UI.
+**QuickYTD** is an application that can be used to download YouTube videos, focused on giving a simple and fast experience and UI.
-Just paste the link into the text field, select the file, select the desired options and download it!
+Just paste the link into the text field, select the file, select the desired options, and download it!

 > QuickYTD uses [**Pytubefix**](https://github.com/JuanBindez/pytubefix) to interact with YouTube